dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ## search

 This search through can be parallelized.
-Should this be used as a real service it can easliy be parallix as long as it only reads.
+Should this be used as a real service it can easily be parallix as long as it only reads.

 for testing/benchmarking perposeses the lookups are run sequentile to find the avarage lookup time pr request.